openreplay/documentation/content/tutorials/custom-heuristics.md

     }
 }
 ```

 Now the heuristic it is created, it only needs to be enabled.
-In order to do so, we have to add the heuristic to the file `main.go` in the path `openreplay/backend/cmd/heuristics` as follows
+In order to do so, we have to add the heuristic to the file `main.go` in the path `openreplay/backend/cmd/heuristics` as follows:

 ```tsx
 package main